Supre-le-sucre/LoupGarou/README.md

-This forked version is not intended for personal uses as it design for a specific configuration Please refer to this rep instead: https://github.com/leomelki/LoupGarou
+This forked version is not intended for personal uses as it is designed for a specific server configuration Please refer to this rep instead: https://github.com/leomelki/LoupGarou